VSCode PDF extension

 Learning PDF

 Although PDF files are technically binary, when first learning PDF or when manually creating targeted test files it is convenient to use "pure text" PDF files.
-As a result it is helpful to have a modern development/IDE environment with features such as syntax highlighting, folding, Intellisense, Go To definition, find all references, snippet insertion, auto-indenting, auto-closing, etc.
+As a result it is helpful to have a modern development/IDE environment with features such as syntax highlighting, folding, Intellisense, Go-To definition, find all references, snippet insertion, auto-indenting, auto-closing, outlining, breadcrumbs, etc.

-A minimal PDF only requires binary bytes (>127) for the 4-bytes of the binary marker comment in the 2nd line of the file.
-When chosen carefully, this sequence of bytes can avoid confusion by VSCode, even if the display is not correct.
+A minimal PDF may only require binary bytes (>127) for the 4-bytes of the binary marker comment in the 2nd line of the file.
+When chosen carefully, this sequence of bytes can avoid confusion by VSCode.
 The following 5 byte sequence meets the PDF requirement to have a comment (%

 = 0x25) followed by 4 bytes all above 0x7F (>127) while also being valid 2-byte UTF-8 sequences - as a result VSCode will only display 2 characters representing the 4 binary bytes in the PDF!: